pengkenlim/LSTrAP-denovo/README.md

 **Alternative download methods**

 HSS-Trans can be download RNA-seq FASTQ files in one of two methods.
-In the event that one method doesn't work due to server-side reasons, users are encouraged to use the other alternative.
-Download method can be specified using the --download_method argument.\
+In the event that one method doesn't work due to reasons server-side, users are encouraged to use the other alternative.
+Download method can be specified using the --download_method argument.

 For high-speed download using IBM Aspera file transfer framework:
 ```
 $ python3 ./main/MakeDraftCDS.py --output_dir <output directory> -i <NCBI TaxID> -g <Genetic code> --download_method ascp

 $ python3 ./main/SelectAccessions.py --output_dir <output directory> --download_method ascp
 ```
 For download via FTP using cURL:
 ```
 $ python3 ./main/MakeDraftCDS.py --output_dir <output directory> -i <NCBI TaxID> -g <Genetic code> --download_method ftp

 $ python3 ./main/SelectAccessions.py --output_dir <output directory> --download_method ftp
 ```

-**Advanced download options**
+**Download parallization**

+In HSS-Trans, downloading and processing of accessions are coupled into individual jobs and spawned as parallel worker processes.
+This coupling allows for downloaded data to be immediately fed into compute-heavy tasks (assembly in MakeDraftCDS.py / pseudoalignment in SelectAccessions.py) without waiting for all downloads to finish.
+In the event where the user has high download speed, this parallelization can allow user to overcome connection bandwidth limitations through multiple concurrent download connections.
+In both steps of the pipeline, the number of workers for parallelization can be specified with the `--workers` argument.